Nexosis/nexosis.github.io/_guides/QuickstartGuidePredict.md

 ## Step 1: Prepare data for upload

 In order to start using the Nexosis API, you'll need to upload some data for the API to process.
 Data can be uploaded by posting the rows and columns as JSON, or, as a CSV file.
-We have [several DataSets available](https://github.com/Nexosis/sampledata) which includes a DataSet of various car engine specifications which help determine MPG.
+We have [several DataSets available](https://github.com/Nexosis/sampledata) which includes a [file named auto-mpg.data.json](https://raw.githubusercontent.com/Nexosis/sampledata/master/auto-mpg.data.json) which contains various car engine specifications which help determine MPG.
 That DataSet includes data like this:

 ``` json
  "data": [